AlessandroRizzetto/Morphing-Slices/README.md

 - [Group members](#Group-Members)

 # Intro
-The starting point of this project is a single domain base topology where we have full controll of the network.
+The starting point of this project is a single domain base topology where we have full control of the network.
 The aim is to generate different slices as overlays of the original topology.
-This means that the actual base network remains unaltered but the percieved topology is different from the original one.
-It is importan to understand that this is a virtualization process, new links can't be generated in the process of creating a new virtual slice.
+This means that the actual base network remains unaltered but the perceived topology is different from the original one.
+It is important to understand that this is a virtualization process, new links can't be generated in the process of creating a new virtual slice.
 This technique can be useful when a service provider wants to have different topologies on the same physical one.

 # Mininet